Mobile Search Menu

 The pansy as a put down

-man gardener planting pansy, lavender flowers in flowerpot in ga
+man gardener planting pansy, lavender flowers in flowerpot in garden on terrace

 Flower symbolism has been overtly hurtful to the LGBTQ+ community, too.
 In the 19th century, the use of the word “pansy” as a description of gay men carried an undercurrent of negative connotations.
 “During the Victorian era, the pansy became adversely emblematic of gay men,” explains Jackie.
 “The pansy, as a flower, is delicate and weak, and people began associating the pansy with gay men, who they perceived to be weak individuals.”